 Set in the shadow of a simmering volcano, I Wish (Kiseki) examines the aftermath of a family break up as it’s counterparts come to terms with their change in circumstances.
 Seen through the eyes of the two young sons, the audience has a window into the suburban life of a Japanese family.

-Following on from the breakdown of their parents marriage the family split in two; one boy choosing to stay with his mother and her parents whilst the other to move with his father to a different city.
-Missing each other and the family unit the boys hatch a plan to bring the family back together.
-Transfixed by the idea that when two bullet trains pass each other at high speed a miracle can occur; the older brother coerces his younger brother into meeting him at a mid point between their two homes to watch this happen and make a wish.
+Following on from the breakdown of their parent’s marriage, the family is split into two; one boy choosing to stay with his mother and her parents whilst the other to move with his father to a different city.
+Missing one another and the family unit, the boys hatch a plan to bring the family back together.
+Transfixed by the idea that when two bullet trains pass each other at high speed a miracle can occur; the older brother coerces his younger brother into meeting him at a midpoint between their two homes to watch this happen and make a wish.

 The film is beautifully observed, it feels incredibly natural with thoughtful performances from all the cast.
-If this film were made in America undoubtedly it would end up feeling schmaltzy and saccharin but instead it is simple and honest.
+If this film were made in America undoubtedly it would end up feeling schmaltzy and saccharin but, instead, it is simple and honest.
 The children felt real, they had strong identities and perceptive thoughts that made them often seem more together than the adults around them.
-And through this maturity they discover that sometimes what you think you want isn’t always for the best; which is an admirable conclusion to reach.
+With that, through this maturity, they discover that sometimes what you think you want isn’t always for the best; which is an admirable conclusion to reach.

 One small cultural point to note.
 There was an unintentional running joke throughout the film which had the cinema audience laughing over you’ve guessed it; horsemeat.
 Evidently, the Japanese are a bit more open-minded about what they eat as the young children were pretty keen to try horsemeat sashimi.
 Obviously, they don’t shop at Tesco.